3urobeat/nuxt-webserial/README.md

 This is a demo project featuring a full implementation of a bidirectional serial communication between a client USB device and a Linux mount point using NuxtJS.

 The client USB device is connected using WebSerial (sadly requires a Chromium Browser).
-The browser creates a Read & Write stream which transfers data through a WebSocket to and from the server side.
+The page loaded in the browser handles passing data between the WebSocket and WebSerial connection.
-On the server side a child process is spawned, which creates a virtual mount point using `socat`, reads and writes data to and from it, and passes it back to the WebSocket.
+On the server side a child process is spawned, which creates a virtual mount point (`ttyVIRT0 <-> ttyVIRT1`) using `socat`, reads and writes data to and from it, and passes it back to the WebSocket.

-Any process on the Linux server is now able to interface/communicate with the device connected to the client machine.
+Any process on the Linux server is now able to communicate with the device connected to the client machine by interfacing with `ttyVIRT0`.

 In total, this project should get you an understanding of how you can transfer serial data over the web.
 This is by no means a perfect implementation and is not safe in this state (no authentication, no encryption, no safety measures).